ardagnir/chalcogen/README.md

 Chalcogen
 ===========

 Full vim integration in atom.
+Embeds an actual vim process using [vimbed](https://github.com/ardagnir/vimbed)

-(Currently in proof-of-concept stage)
+*(Currently in proof-of-concept stage)*

-The elements in column VI of the periodic table are called the chalcogens.
-If the atoms around you didn't include chalcogens, you'd die.

 ##Requirements
 - Chalcogen requires Atom and Vim(your version needs to have +clientserver).